dombg1337/stageScan/README.md

 ## Help

 ![image](https://user-images.githubusercontent.com/7427205/137182551-3795655b-4ac0-48ee-8133-1e33d1999671.png)

+List of IP's to check: stageScan does not currently support a list of IP's to test.
+To get around this issue, you can make use of the xargs command and supply a list of ips, each in a new line.
+F.e.:

+`cat ips | xargs -I % /bin/bash -c 'sudo ./stageScan.sh --ip %'`

 Mind: Please don't grant users permanent sudo rights to this script, easy PrivEsc via Command Injection since I don't sanitize any input.